 How to Manage Brine Disposal & Treatment

-December 15th 2017
+Dec 15th 2017

 The many options for managing brine, a term for saline wastewater from industrial processes, fall under two categories: brine treatment and brine disposal.
-Brine treatment involves desalinating the brine for reuse and producing a concentrated brine (lower liquid waste volume), or residual solids (zero liquid discharge).
+Brine treatment involves desalinating the brine for reuse and producing a concentrated brine (lower liquid waste volume) or residual solids (zero liquid discharge).
 Brine disposal includes discharging brine to sewers, surface water, injection wells, or sending it to environmental service providers.

 Understanding Your Brine Water Chemistry

-Before deciding on how to manage waste brine, you should consider completing a water chemistry analysis to understand essential indicators, such as the salinity level (e.g. total dissolved solids), metals contaminants, and the scaling potential of the water (e.g. calcium and sulfate).
+Before deciding on how to manage waste brine, you should consider a water chemistry analysis to understand essential indicators, such as the salinity level (e.g. total dissolved solids), metals contaminants, and the scaling potential of the water (e.g. calcium and sulfate).
 This will assist in evaluating regulatory requirements as well as determining available options and their associated costs.

 Alternatively, if a brine consists mostly of sodium and chloride, it can be treated with a crystallizer to produce solids that can be used as road de-icing salts.
 Consider working with experts who can help you determine the most economic options for managing your brine.